Algarve is the southernmost region of Portugal. This area is well known among the surf community due to its beautiful beaches and amazing landscapes.

 During the week people just enjoy their time dancing next to the fire or starting a random jam session while drinking chai tea.

-Even though we arrived there late we got our nice little corner, not in the very central area but still good.
+Even though we arrived late we got our nice little corner, not in the very central area but still good.
 We were just next to the entrance, literally the third stand coming from the village so everyone would have walked in front of us.

 As soon as we parked the van, people came to meet us, for the most they were curious about what we would have sold the day after.
 We actually had the same curiosity looking at their empty stands.